2020 Featured Wineries

-BRUCE PHILLIPS Third generation Napa Valley winegrape grower and vintner at Vine Hill Ranch, Bruce Phillips carries forward the Phillips family’s 60-year tradition of producing singular Cabernet Sauvignon from Vine Hill Ranch.
+Third generation Napa Valley winegrape growers and vintners at Vine Hill Ranch, Bruce and Heather Phillips carry forward the Phillips family’s 60-year tradition of producing singular Cabernet Sauvignon from Vine Hill Ranch.

 A 30-year veteran of the food and consumer product industry, Bruce has participated in the successes of a variety of consumer product ventures, from Odwalla to Constellation Brands Inc. Past president of the Napa Valley Grapegrowers, Bruce currently serves on the Boards of the California Association of Winegrape Growers, and the Land Trust of Napa County